Partially multiplicative quandles and simplicial Hurwitz spaces: Tameness properties for PMQs and the PMQ-ring

-A PMQ $\Q$ is \emph{normed} if it is endowed with a norm $N\colon\Q\to\N$. \end{defn} In most cases the precise norm $N$ that we consider on a PMQ $\Q$ will be evident from the context and will be omitted from the notation; we will then only say that $\Q$ is normed.
-Note however that being normed is not a \emph{property} that a PMQ may or may not satisfy, but rather it is an additional piece of \emph{structure}.
-The following are simple examples of PMQs with or without norms. \begin{ex} The natural numbers $\N$ form a normed PMQ, with unit $\one_{\N}=0$ and norm the identity. \end{ex} \begin{ex} If $\Q$ is a PMQ with norm $N\colon\Q\to\N$, we can extend $N$ to a map of PMQs $N\colon\hQ\to\N$, using that $\N$ is a complete PMQ and the universal property of the complete PMQ $\hQ$.
-The map $N\colon\hQ\to\N$ turns out to be a norm on $\hQ$: if $w\in\hQ$ we can represent $w$ as a product $a_1\dots a_r$ with $a_i\in\Q$; then $N(w)=N(a_1)+\dots+N(a_r)$, so if $N(w)=0$ we must have $N(a_i)=0$ for all $1\leq i\leq r$, i.e. $a_i=\one$ because $N\colon\Q\to\N$ was assumed to be a norm, and hence $w=\one\in\hQ$. \end{ex} Similarly as in the previous example, if $\Q$ is a PMQ with norm $N$, there is an induced map between the enveloping groups $\cG(N)\colon\cG(\Q)\to \cG(\N)=\Z$. \begin{ex} The same PMQ $\Q$ may have different norms.
-For instance, if $S$ is a pointed set, with $\one\in S$, then $S$ can be considered as a trivial abelian PMQ as in Example \ref{ex:quandle}.
-Any map of sets $N\colon S\to\N$ with $N^{-1}(0)=\set{\one}$ will automatically be a norm. \end{ex} \begin{ex} A PMQ $\Q$ may not admit any norm.
+\begin{defn} A \emph{norm} on a PMQ $\Q$ is a map of PMQs $N\colon\Q\to\N$ satisfying $N^{-1}(0)=\set{\one}\subset\Q$; here the abelian monoid $\N$ is given the abelian PMQ structure from Definition \ref{defn:PMQ}.
+A PMQ $\Q$ is \emph{normed} if it is endowed with a norm. \end{defn} In most cases the norm $N$ that we consider on a PMQ $\Q$ is evident from the context and left implicit, and we will only say that $\Q$ is normed.
+Note however that ``being normed'' is not a \emph{property} that a PMQ may or may not satisfy, but it is an additional \emph{structure}.
+The following are examples of PMQs with or without norms. \begin{ex} The natural numbers $\N$ form a normed PMQ, with unit $\one_{\N}=0$ and norm the identity. \end{ex} \begin{ex} If $\Q$ is a PMQ with norm $N\colon\Q\to\N$, we can extend $N$ to a map of PMQs $N\colon\hQ\to\N$, using that $\N$ is a complete PMQ and the universal property of the completion $\hQ$ of $\Q$.
+The map $N\colon\hQ\to\N$ turns out to be a norm on $\hQ$: if $w\in\hQ$, we can represent $w$ as a product $a_1\dots a_r$ with $a_i\in\Q$; then $N(w)=N(a_1)+\dots+N(a_r)$, so if $N(w)=0$ we must have $N(a_i)=0$ for all $1\leq i\leq r$, i.e. $a_i=\one$, and hence $w=\one\in\hQ$. \end{ex} Similarly as in the previous example, if $\Q$ is a PMQ with norm $N$, there is an induced map between the enveloping groups $\cG(N)\colon\cG(\Q)\to \cG(\N)=\Z$. \begin{ex} The same PMQ $\Q$ may have different norms.
+For instance, if $\one\in S$ is a pointed set, then $S$ can be considered as a trivial abelian PMQ as in Example \ref{ex:quandle}.
+Any map of sets $N\colon S\to\N$ with $N^{-1}(0)=\set{\one}$ is a norm. \end{ex} \begin{ex} A PMQ $\Q$ may not admit any norm.
 For instance, if $G$ is a non-trivial group, then $G$ can be considered as a PMQ as in Example \ref{ex:group}.
-Then there exists no norm $N$ on $G$, as for all $g\neq\one\in G$ we would have $N(g)+N(g^{-1})=N(\one)=0$, but both $N(g)$ and $N(g^{-1})$ should be strictly positive integers. \end{ex}
+Then there exists no norm $N$ on $G$, as for all $\one\neq g\in G$ we would have $N(g)+N(g^{-1})=N(\one)=0$, but both $N(g)$ and $N(g^{-1})$ should be strictly positive integers. \end{ex}